articles with #innovation

 update

 It’s that time of the year again: the plants are just about to stick their heads out of the ground, and shop owners are already considering moving on from bikinis and sunglasses.
 The soil is still soaking wet and messy from winter, and the first optimists are running around in flip-flops!
-And the more you have experienced theses seasonal changes, the more you become aware that the seasons are way too short!
+And the more you have experienced these seasonal changes, the more you become aware that the seasons are way too short!

 more…